From Castles & Catacombs: The Gamemaster’s Guide:

 Now the table was scattered with character sheets, in addition to the polyhedral dice and lead figures.
 Steve hid his story notes behind a cardboard screen printed with the image of a rearing dragon.
 Though hunched in on himself, Rei still towered over Steve and Curt.
 His Japanese mother had lent him her features, gleaming ebony hair, and nervous energy.
 His height he obviously owed to his Finnish dad.
 He was not merely tall but awkwardly tall, in contrast to his undersized character, Dirk the thief.
 His name, too, was an odd East-West compromise, spelled Japanese but sounding like it was short for “Raymond.”

 Between Steve and Rei, the upholstered swivel chair sat empty, in anticipation of the new player.
 It was the most comfortable chair, but Rei hadn’t complained when Steve made him use one from the dining set.

-Rei slapped down his empty can.
+Rei finished his Coke and slammed down his empty can.
 “Dirk draws his magical daggers.”

-“Arslan draws his scimitar, and throws the door open,” said Curt.
+“Arslan strides in front, draws his scimitar, and throws the door open,” said Curt.